bosonphoton/bosonphoton.github.io/_projects/proofs.md

 title: math proofs

-description: notes from Transition to Higher Mathematics, Structure and Proof by Bob A. Dumas and John E. McCarthy. (excuse some lazy language)
+description: notes from Transition to Higher Mathematics, Structure and Proof by Bob A. Dumas and John E. McCarthy.

 img: